 The fact that Clubhouse does not seem to implement any in-app anti-scraping measures could either mean that it was an oversight, or a deliberate decision on the part of the company whose peculiar data practices have been slammed by privacy advocates in the past.
 Such a permissive attitude towards user data could have made it much easier for cybercriminals to get their hands on massive amounts of user-related information, as demonstrated by the recent posting on the hacker forum.

 Thankfully, this time the information released by the threat actor was not deeply sensitive.
 We can only hope that there won’t be a next time.

 More from CyberNews:

-Read our guide on best password managers in 2021 and how to keep your passwords safe
+Read our guide on best password managers and how to keep your passwords safe